bchazalet/bchazalet.github.io/_posts/2015-07-20-scalajs-electron-skeleton-part-2.md

 You may have [read](https://lihaoyi.github.io/hands-on-scala-js/#DeviationsfromScala-JVM) that `java.io.File` is not available from Scala.js.
 That makes sense, the java API around `File` will at some point interface with the OS and access the underlying filesystem, which in the context of a browser is not something you can do.

-But in the context of Electron, access to native functionalities is provided through [io.js](https://iojs.org/en/index.html).
+However in the context of Electron, access to native functionalities is provided through [io.js](https://iojs.org/en/index.html).
 A quick look at its [API documentation](https://iojs.org/api/) shows that there is a lot we can play with.

 ### Dynamic all the things
 Scala.js really shines when it comes to interoperability with javascript code (for more details, that [talk](https://www.parleys.com/tutorial/scala-js-semantics-how-support-performance-javascript-interop) is worth watching), and it's no different for talking to io.js within Electron.
 All it takes is importing js.Dynamic and [learning](http://www.scala-js.org/doc/calling-javascript.html) [how](https://stackoverflow.com/questions/28656343/how-to-invoke-nodejs-modules-from-scala-js) to use it.